Honda City: Facelift

+The top-variant of the hybrid in Japan received minor changes to the exterior, receiving the same Daytime-running light in headlamp design as the petrol Honda City models.

 Markets

 Brazil

-The City was introduced in Brazil as its fourth generation model in the country in 2015.
+The fifth-generation City was introduced in Brazil in 2015.
 Following the current Fit, both were produced at the Sumaré plant.
 Only the 1.5-litre petrol engine is available, with either manual transmission or CVT.
 It is not equipped with direct injection.

 China

 In China, the City is manufactured by Guangqi Honda, where there is another derived model, Honda Greiz (哥瑞 (Gēruì)), manufactured by Dongfeng Honda, with different body lines, front and rear fascias.
 Another derivative called the Honda Gienia (竞瑞 (Jìngruì)) is the City in liftback form.
 Production for the Greiz commenced in November 2015 while the Gienia commenced production in October 2016.

-Trim levels for the Greiz are the Classic, Comfort, Fashion and Luxury all shared with the Gienia.
+trim levels for the Greiz are the Classic, Comfort, Fashion and Luxury all shared with the Gienia.
 The L15B is the only engine option available paired with a 5-speed manual (for Classic) or CVT gearbox.

 Apart from Dongfeng Honda and Guangqi Honda, Honda Automobile (China) also manufactured the City for exports to Mexico.

 India

 The sixth-generation City was unveiled in India on 25 November 2013 and is available with a choice of two engines; a new 1.5-litre Earth Dreams i-DTEC turbodiesel and a refined version of the 1.5-litre i-VTEC petrol.
 The new 1.5-litre turbo-diesel engine, which also powers the Honda Amaze.

 Honda launched the sixth-generation City in India on 7 January 2014.
 The sixth-generation City is available in five trim levels – E, S, SV, V and VX for both petrol and diesel.
-The petrol automatic is available in SV and VX trims.
+The petrol automatic is available in SV and VX trim levels.
 While the City has always been a popular offering of Honda in India, its sales doubled after it was launched with a diesel engine.
-In March 2015, the City became the fastest selling compact sedan to reach the 100,000 mark in just 15 months.

-In 2014, the Indian City contains about 90% local parts.
+In March 2015, the City became the fastest selling compact sedan to reach the 100,000 mark in just 15 months and is locally assembled with roughly 90% local parts.

-From April 2015, the City is available with an additional trim: VX (O).
+From April 2015, the City is available with an additional trim levels: VX (O).
 It is positioned above the VX.

 In 2017, with the facelift, Honda launched a new top-of-the-line ZX trim in India which comes with 6 airbags, rear parking camera and Honda's digipad infotainment system.
 The facelifted City also comes with full LED headlamps and tail lamps and also a sunroof.
 Over 10,000 orders were received in less than a month after the facelifted 2017 City was released in mid-February 2017.
 The City became India's best selling compact sedan for the first half of 2017.